camfort/fortran-src/README.md

 ```

 ## Building
-fortran-src supports building with Stack or Cabal.
-You should be able to build
-and use without any system dependencies other than GHC itself.
-Haskell library
+You will need the GMP library plus header files: on many platforms, this will be
+via the package `libgmp-dev`.

-dependencies are listed in `package.yaml`.
+Haskell library dependencies are listed in `package.yaml`. fortran-src supports
+building with Stack or Cabal.

 fortran-src supports **GHC 8.4 through GHC 9.0**.
 We regularly test at least the
 minimum and maximum supported GHCs.
 Releases prior to/newer than those may have